Employee retirement plans can benefit both employers and employees.

-"At its most basic level, it's a savings vehicle that employers can choose to offer to their employees that allows those employees to save for their retirement on a tax advantage basis," said Chris Augelli, vice president of product marketing and business development for ADP Retirement Services.
+"At its most basic level, it's a savings vehicle that employers can choose to offer to their employees that allows those employees to save for their retirement on a tax-advantaged basis," said Chris Augelli, head of retirement channel marketing for U.S. intermediaries at T. Rowe Price.

-With employee retirement plans, workers set a percentage of their paycheck that they want to invest in the plan.
+With employee retirement plans, workers set a percentage of their paycheck to invest in the plan each pay period.

 "It comes right out of the employee's paycheck each and every time they are paid," Augelli told Business News Daily.
-"It automatically comes out pretaxed and automatically gets invested into the plan."
+"It automatically comes out pre-taxed and automatically gets invested into the plan."
 [Looking for an employee retirement plan for your business?
 Check out our recommendations for the best employee retirement plan providers.]

-Linda Wolohan, a spokeswoman for the investment management firm Vanguard, said employee retirement plans can come in a variety of shapes and sizes.
+Linda Wolohan, communications manager for investment management firm Vanguard, said employee retirement plans come in a variety of shapes and sizes.

-Joint efforts occur when employers offer a matching contribution.
-Meghan Murphy, vice president and team lead for life events at Fidelity Investments, said that in addition to the money the employees invest on their own, many businesses also offer a matching program, in which employers match a certain percentage of the employee's contribution with their own contribution into the employee's retirement account.
+A joint effort means the employer offers a matching contribution.
+Meghan Murphy, vice president and team lead for life events at Fidelity Investments, said that in addition to the money the employees invest on their own, many businesses offer this type of matching program.
+The employer matches a certain percentage of the employee's contribution with their own contribution to the employee's retirement account.

 With the uncertainty surrounding Social Security, employer-sponsored retirement plans have become much more important in recent years, Augelli said.

-"People really need to be taking the onus for their own savings and personal retirement, and there is no better way to do that than to be an employer who is going to offer you one of these plans," Augelli said.
+"People really need to be taking the onus for their own savings and personal retirement, and there is no better way to do that than to be [with] an employer who is going to offer you one of these plans," he said.

 Employees who take advantage of employer-sponsored retirement plans "will be ready when retirement comes," Murphy said.
-"Our goal is to allow people to retire and live the same lifestyle they are accustomed to, but in order to do so, they need to save," she said.
+"Our goal is to allow people to retire and live the same lifestyle they are accustomed to, but in order to do so, they need to save."

-There are also a number of tax advantages that come with many employee retirement plans.
-Augelli said most retirement plans allow employees to contribute money on a tax-free basis; the money isn't taxed until it is actually withdrawn from the account.
+Employee retirement plans come with many tax advantages.
+Augelli said most retirement plans allow employees to contribute money on a tax-free basis; the money isn't taxed until it is withdrawn from the account.

 "So, if they go into retirement and take a withdrawal out of the plan, at that point, they are taxed," Augelli said.
 "The assumption [is], though, if they are in retirement, they are likely going to be in a lower tax bracket than they were at the point at which those dollars were first earned."